 There had to be more to the story.
 And to find the missing pieces, LexisNexis needed the right solution and strategies in place.

-A clip from Greg Dolphin’s session during DEXterity 2021, Transforming Employee Experience Through Holistic Use of DEM.
+Greg Dolphin’s session during DEXterity 2021, Transforming Employee Experience Through Holistic Use of DEM.

 Solution: DEM with Lakeside’s Digital Experience Cloud

 To expand visibility and improve customers’ digital experiences, Dolphin and his team turned to Lakeside Software’s Digital Experience Cloud, powered by SysTrack.

 The highly scalable digital experience management solution uses lightweight agents directly at endpoints — regardless of location or type of device — to collect more than 10,000 metrics every 15 seconds.
 By applying intelligent analysis to a rich repository of data, SysTrack provides organizations with deeper insights into their digital environments, both in real time and through historical trends.

 “What we’ve found is that SysTrack, being nearly real time, has much more accurate data than a lot of other tool sets out there,” Dolphin said.
 “Having this data almost real time enables us to make much better decisions in a much more timely manner.”

 A screen grab of Greg Dolphin presenting a custom SysTrack dashboard his team uses to track potential issues and disruptions that can be proactively addressed.
 Dolphin’s presentation, Transforming Employee Experience Through Holistic Use of DEM, was featured during Lakeside’s DEXterity Virtual Conference 2021.